julienma/workspace-wizard/README.md

 4. Associate iTermocil.app with `*.itermocil` files: right-click on your new `whatever.itermocil` file > Get Info > Open with > select `iTermocil.app` > click "Change All".

+5. Only if you use **iTermocil-NewSpace.app**, you will need to give it accessibility permissions, as it manipulate Spaces (only create a new one, but still).
+It should ask for your permission the 1st time you run it.
+If you missed that notification for some reason, you can manually add the app in the Accessibility list from System Preferences > Security & Privacy > Privacy tab > Accessibility > Click on the lock and enter your password > Click "+" to add a new app > Select iTermocil-NewSpace.app, and boom done.

 ## Usage

 Just double-click on any of your `*.itermocil` file, and the script will be run.